noooway/love2d_arkanoid_tutorial/README.md

 is to fill it with the details.

 **Chapter 3** proceeds to add functionality to achieve a full-featured game.
-I'm deliberately going to try to make articles in this chapter short, only sketching a general idea of what is going on.
+While the first two chapters are rather general, material in this chapter is mostly specific for Arkanoid-type games.
 *Warning: the code for this chapter is in a working state, but requires some minor corrections.*

 **Appendices** - which are not written yet :) - demonstrate some additional topics, such as how to use environments to